-Running a successful retail business in 2021 is understandably hard, when just getting people to cross your threshold can be challenging.
-In addition to competition from other brick and mortar stores, online companies, and convenience delivery services, now employers are struggling with finding enough staff to adequately fill their schedules.
+Running a successful retail business is understandably hard, when just getting people to cross your threshold can be challenging.
+In addition to competition from other brick and mortar stores, online companies, and convenience delivery services, now employers are struggling with finding enough staff finding enough staff to adequately fill their schedules.

 It’s vital that all team members understand the customer is the reason for their job, and to act accordingly.
 The work an employee is doing—whether taking inventory, straightening stock, or cleaning windows—is what is done in between helping customers.
 Never should a customer feel as though they are an interruption.